urakubo/lattice_dendrites/README.md

 ## Installation

-Under the combination of py3.6/CUDA11.0/ubuntu18.04, you can
+We parepared LM for py3.6/CUDA11.0/ubuntu18.04, you can retrieve it by

   > tar -xvzf lm_py3.6_cuda11.0_ubuntu18.04.tar.gz